Nominations open: BGS President Elect (2026-28)

 • Liaising with the Royal Colleges in the UK

-It is difficult to predict, and work pressure ebbs and flows, but over the course of a year the role takes an average of at least one day a week, including responding to correspondence, emails etc., but with online meetings, occasional visits all round the UK and the odd one abroad.
-It is necessary to be contactable by the Chief Executive and Communications Manager even during the holiday periods in case any urgent issues arise.
+It is difficult to predict, and work pressure ebbs and flows, but over the course of a year the role takes an average of at least one day a week, including responding to correspondence, attending online and in-person meetings, and undertaking occasional visits within the UK and the odd one abroad.
+It is necessary to be contactable by the Chief Executive and Communications Manager even during holiday periods in case any urgent issues arise.

-The post provides substantial scope to influence the development of the BGS, the specialty and the care of older people.
+The post provides substantial scope to influence the development of the BGS, the specialty and the care of older people at a national level.

-The post of President-Elect, and in due course the post of President, does require a heavy commitment to the Society and will involve a considerable responsibility on top of clinical commitments.
-Successful presidents provide leadership for the BGS to achieve more impact, influence and member value; invest in building a mutually supportive relationship with their chief executive; have skills and experience as a good advocate, communicator, and strategist; are well organised, and are able to delegate and collaborate effectively.
+The post of President Elect, and in due course the post of President, does require a heavy commitment to the Society and will involve a considerable responsibility on top of clinical commitments.
+Successful presidents provide leadership for the BGS to achieve more impact, influence and member value; they invest in building a mutually supportive relationship with their chief executive; they have skills and experience as a good advocate, communicator, and strategist; they are well-organised, and are able to delegate and collaborate effectively.

 The BGS Trustee Board has agreed that the President on completing two years in office may use the title ‘Past President BGS’ for a further period of two years and undertake specific representation or project tasks in agreement with the incoming President and the CEO.

-Self-nominations are invited for the post of President-Elect, who would take office on 15 November 2024.
+Self-nominations are invited for the post of President Elect, who would take office on 6 November2026.

-Anyone considering self-nominating is welcome to discuss the role with the current President, Professor Adam Gordon, or the President-Elect, Professor Jugdeep Dhesi.
-This can be arranged by emailing the BGS Chief Executive, Sarah Mistry S [dot] Mistry [at] bgs [dot] org [dot] uk
+Anyone considering self-nominating is welcome to discuss the role with the current President, Professor Jugdeep Dhesi, or the President Elect, Dr Amit Arora.
+This can be arranged by emailing the BGS Chief Executive, Sarah Mistry S.Mistry@bgs.org.uk

 Self-nominations procedure

-Prospective candidates (who must be full members of the BGS) should self-nominate; there is no requirement to apply via your Region or Council.
+Prospective candidates (who must be full members of the BGS, based in the UK) should self-nominate; there is no requirement to apply via your region or Council.
 The self-nomination must be supported, in writing, by at least five other BGS members who are eligible to vote at an AGM of the Society.
+The members directory can be used to help identify current members.

 How to self-nominate

-The candidate must submit a statement of consent, in writing, to the effect that: "I, XX, do hereby consent that my name be put forward for nomination to the post of President-Elect of the British Geriatrics Society for the period 2024-2026".
+The candidate must submit a statement of consent, in writing, to the effect that: "I, XX, do hereby consent that my name be put forward for nomination to the post of President Elect of the British Geriatrics Society for the period 2026-2028".
 Candidates must also submit a statement supporting their nomination, not exceeding 400 words.

-The self-nomination and five statements of support must be received by the Office and Business Manager, Mark Stewart, by email (M [dot] Stewart [at] bgs [dot] org [dot] uk) no later than midnight on 31 May 2024.
+The self-nomination and five statements of support must be received by the BGS Office and Business Manager, Mark Stewart, by email (M.Stewart@bgs.org.ukno later than 5.00pm on Monday 25 May 2026.
 Late or incomplete nominations will not be accepted.
 Your self-nomination will be acknowledged by midday the following day.

 If only one self-nomination which fulfils the rules is received by the closing date and time, that candidate will be deemed to have been elected unopposed.
-If an election is to be held, we will notify candidates by the end of 1 June.
+If an election is to be held, we will notify candidates on 26 May.

 Election ballot

-If an election is to be held, all candidates will be encouraged to convert their written statement into a manifesto, not exceeding 400 words, together with a photograph, which will be published on the BGS website as part of the election process.
+If an election is to be held, all candidates will be encouraged to convert their written statement into a manifesto (400-600 words), together with a photograph, which will be published on the BGS website as part of the election process.
 They will also be invited to film a short video about what they would bring to the role.
-The manifesto and videos need to be completed by 28 June.
-Voting will open on 1 July and close on 28 July.
+The manifesto and videos need to be completed by 19 June.
+Voting will open at 9.00 a.m. on 22 June and close at 9.00 a.m. on 23 July.